ryanczm/Analytic-Musings/notes/fa/fa.md

 * **Discretionary Research**
     * Discretionary Overlay
         * For EPL, since I'm an Arsenal fan anyway, I might extend to watch all EPL games and understand what the fans of each club are thinking at each point in time across a season.
 Then, I would consider doing a semi-systematic blend with discretionary betting.
 Aka I watch games, read fan forums, form my views, and also use my model outputs in a discretionary way to inform betting decisions.
+    * Transfer Scouting
+        * Good old YouTube scouting to tell if a transfer prospect is any good.
     * Game Watching
         * Obviously, we will aim to watch as many games as possible.
 I can cover EPL and watch every game, but to cover big 5 is a stretch.
     * Fan forums and media